Planetbiru/MagicObject/manual/includes/_simple-object.md

 As with the `unset` method, users can use the `pop` method in two ways:

 1. using a subfix in the form of a property name written in camelcase style.
-2. using one parameter, namely the property name
+2. using one parameter, namely the property name.

+**Warning!**

+Be careful using the `push` method. `push` will force a property to be an array.
+If the property has a value other than an array and the user calls the `push` method on that property, MagicObject will delete the previously stored data and convert the property to an array.

 ```
 <?php